tamim-ar/bughunter-journey/Severity-Priority/Severity vs Priority.md

 ---

-### 💡 Quick Tip:

-- A defect can be:
+### 💡 A Defect can be:

+- **High Severity, High Priority**
+  A critical defect in a core feature with no workaround—must be fixed immediately.
+  *Example:* Production checkout flow crashes, blocking all orders.

-  - **High Severity, Low Priority:** Critical function broken in a rarely used module.
+- **High Severity, Low Priority**
+  A show‑stopper in a seldom‑used or non‑critical area—can defer until the next cycle.
+  *Example:* Reporting dashboard in the admin portal fails, but customers aren’t affected.

-  - **Low Severity, High Priority:** Minor UI issue on a major marketing page.
+- **Low Severity, High Priority**
+  A minor/UI glitch in a high‑visibility spot—business demands a quick fix.
+  *Example:* Typo in the homepage headline or broken link in a marketing email.

+- **Low Severity, Low Priority**
+  A trivial defect with no real impact—can be scheduled into a future backlog.
+  *Example:* Slight misalignment of an icon on the user settings page.

 ---